mitsuba-renderer/drjit/src/python/docstr.rst

        # Flag is returned to its original status

+.. topic:: detail_reduce_identity

+   Return the identity element for a reduction with the desired variable type and operation.

+.. topic:: detail_can_scatter_reduce

+   Check if the underlying backend supports a desired flavor of scatter-reduction for the given array type.

 .. topic:: JitFlag

     Flags that control how Dr.Jit compiles and optimizes programs.